HendrickZhou/Chirp-EE123/README.md

 Our final code should run on `/src/main.ipynb`(or `main.py`, but I think notebook looks much better)

-`/src/utils.py` contains utilities function for the purpose of convenience.
+`/src/utils/` contains utilities function for the purpose of convenience.

+our test videos/images will be put under `/asset`

 ## Notice!
 Before we find better solution for the python module import problem, remeber to change the `sys.path.append("path")` to your own project directory!